Oil roads project can insulate EACOP

 Today, Ecuador leads the Latin American region in energy security.

-If it be that our friends from the Global North are not Greenwashing, then they ought to realise that the Global South is now ready to change the tide of significant social economic transformation for its people.
+If it is that our friends from the Global North are not Greenwashing, then they ought to realise that the Global South is now ready to change the tide of significant social-economic transformation for its people.